-William Goff - Vice President of W. P. Southworth Company
+William Goff - President of Clark Manufacturing Company

 10024 Lake Shore Boulevard

-William Southworth Goff was born in 1907 the son of Frederick and Francis Goff and grew up at 9929 Lake Shore Boulevard.
-He was educated at Hackley School in Tarrytown, New York and attended Williams College.
+William Southworth Goff was born in 1907, the son of Frederick Harris and Francis Southworth Goff, and grew up at 9929 Lake Shore Boulevard.
+He was educated at University School and attended Williams College, followed by Rutgers University.

 Goff married Caroline Brewer on May 24, 1924.
 Caroline was born in Cleveland, the daughter of William and Lulu Brewer.
 She was educated at Hathaway Brown School and graduated from Vassar College in 1918.
-She wanted to pursue a career in social work, but her family and friends did not approve.
-William and Caroline had two children: Caroline (Prentiss) born on February 14, 1925, and Frederick Harris Jr. born on September 21, 1926.
-Both attended Bratenahl School.
+She wanted to pursue a career in social work, but her family did not approve.
+William and Caroline had two children: Caroline (Prentiss), born on February 14, 1925, and Frederick Harris Jr., born on September 24, 1926.

-William died on August 20, 1980.
-Caroline died on December 23, 1983.
-Both are buried in Lake View Cemetery.
+William died on August 20, 1980, following treatment of heart illness and pneumonia.
+When he died, he was the oldest living resident in Bratenahl.
+Caroline died on December 23, 1983, and buried alongside William in Lake View Cemetery.
 In her will, Caroline gave her son, Frederick Jr., the first right to purchase the property.
 If Frederick Jr. failed to exercise his right, he was given ownership of the property for the duration of his life.
-That ownership would continue until he failed to move in and use the property within one year of his mother’s death.
+That ownership would continue until he was unable to move in and use the property within one year of his mother’s death.
 Frederick chose not to exercise his right to purchase and instead agreed to live on the property.
-The will gave a second right to purchase the property to her daughter, Caroline Prentiss.
+The will gave a second right to acquire the property to her daughter, Caroline Prentiss.